Tony Pérez: Legacy

 On August 21–22, 2015, the Cincinnati Reds held Tony Pérez Weekend during a series with the Arizona Diamondbacks.
 At least 12 players of the Big Red Machine were part of a post-game ceremony that Friday's night.
 On Saturday, a bronze statue of Pérez was unveiled near the entrance to Great American Ball Park.
+The larger-than-life bronze statue by Tom Tsuchiya shows Pérez hitting the 2-run homer that helped spur the Reds to victory in the 1975 World Series.
 Fans attending the game received replica statues, and there was a pre-game ceremony honoring Pérez, followed by him throwing the ceremonial first pitch.

 Tommy John thought Pérez was one of the toughest hitters he ever had to face due to his ability to hit to right-center field with power.
 "He waited on the ball well and I couldn't throw hard enough to get it by him inside," John recollected.